0xETX/CTF-Writeups/RationalExpressions/RationalExpressions.md

 As seen in Figure 2.7, a single URL is displayed, just as we hoped!
 Following the instructions.txt, we now have our flag: **FLAG{ffec78f98d}**.

 ## Final Comments
 As demonstrated above, RegEx is an immensely powerful tool that can quickly filter through colossal amounts of data to match *exactly* what you are looking for.
-By mastering your skill, you will notice considerable growth in what you are able do in terms of data analysis and even programming.
+By mastering this skill, you will notice considerable growth in what you are able do in terms of data analysis and even programming.